bluebonnet-teams-2022/emergega.github.io/index.md

 ## Defining Democratic Strength and Flippability Score

-1) We computed Democratic Strength as the average of the Democratic share of the two-party vote within each county in four elections, namely:
+1) We computed *Democratic Strength* as the average of the Democratic share of the two-party vote within each county in four elections, namely:
 * The 2016 Clinton v.
 Trump presidential election
 * The 2018 Abrams v.
 Kemp gubernatorial election
 * The 2020 Biden v.
 Trump presidential election
 * The 2021 Ossoff v.
 Perdue US Senate election

-Using Democratic Strength, we then created a Flippability Score, a metric that determines the likelihood of flipping the county from Republican to Democratic control, ranging from 1 as the least flippable to 6 as the most flippable.
+Using *Democratic Strength*, we then created a *Flippability Score*, a metric that determines the likelihood of flipping the county from Republican to Democratic control, ranging from 1 as the least flippable to 6 as the most flippable.

 To compute the Flippability Score, each county is:
   1. Checked to meet the **population** threshold, which we’ve set the lower bound to be 5000.
 Any county with a population less than that is scored “N/A (Population below  threshold)”.